mom and son laying in the grass

 “Okay, we can have kids”

 I didn't have a biological compulsion towards children in any way.
-Thinking about it was always more intellectual—the universe is too fucked up it doesnt feel responsible to bring a child into it.
-My dad and my stepmom were always telling me what natural I am with my stepsister’s kids, and I never felt that way.
+Thinking about it was always more intellectual—”the universe is too fucked up it doesnt feel responsible to bring a child into it.”
+I would hear from family that I was a natural with kids but I never felt that way.
 I just never really thought about it.

 When I met my boyfriend we talked about it early on, and he told me he always wanted kids.
 I told him I was unsure.
 He was sort of like, yeah, we'll see about that.
 We would check in over the course of the next couple of years.
 I became more open but still wasn’t able to envision it.
 Then a confluence of things came together in our lives.
 During early COVID when I thought I had it, his caretaking made me suddenly see possibility in a new way.
 I remember him standing in the kitchen, and I was like, okay we can have kids.
 Let's have kids.